 It all started one blissful morning at my local Walmart.

 P.S.
 Have I mentioned before that my town (of approximately 4K) just got a Walmart?

 Well, we did, and it’s fabulous.
 It’s the only thing less than 30 miles away where I can buy a ton of blog and shop supplies all in one location, and for a decent penny.
 You wouldn’t believe how many times I needed something for a project I’m working on, and now I don’t have to waste 2 hours of my day leaving town.

 So, it all began one morning after I dropped Miss Ava off for daycare.
 I realized that I had no clue what I wanted to do about nightstands for Mike and I’s master bedroom makeover.

 We honestly don’t need them, but I wanted to fill the spaces next to each side of the bed since it looked pretty horrible just plain jane.
 Plus, the last time I tried to fill the space with window shutters and these lamp shade pendant lights we never even used them.
 Major bummer, but you live and your learn.
-This post does include some affiliate links, but they are for your convenience.
-Please click here to read my full disclosure policy.

 So, what do you know… as I’m perusing the aisles looking for inspiration I see these two folding tv trays for a whopping $10 a piece (they might even be cheaper at your local store).